MicrosoftDocs/dynamics-365-unified-operations-public/financials/cash-bank-management/tasks/register-post-postdated-check-vendor.md

 # ms.search.form:
 audience: Application User
 # ms.devlang:
-# ms.reviewer: tfehr
+ms.reviewer: twheeloc
 ms.search.scope: Operations
 # ms.tgt_pltfrm:
 # ms.custom:
 ms.search.region: Global
 # ms.search.industry:
-ms.author: tfehr
+ms.author: kweekley
 ms.search.validFrom: 2016-06-30
 ms.dyn365.ops.version: Version 7.0.0
----
+---# Register and post a postdated check for a vendor

 [!include[task guide banner](../../includes/task-guide-banner.md)]

-# Register and post a postdated check for a vendor

 You can register the details of a postdated check before you issue the check to a vendor by using the journal voucher.
 You can also post the postdated check and generate financial transactions.
 Before you register and post a postdated check from a vendor, complete the following task:
 Set up postdated checks in the Cash and bank management page.